sav-che/TL-2/Authors/Conrad, Walter {std. W. Conrad}.md

-> [!cite] BHL link: this entry starts at [page 304](https://www.biodiversitylibrary.org/item/103860#page/314/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 304](https://www.biodiversitylibrary.org/page/33265981) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Conrad, Walter (1888-1943), German born hydrobiologist and phycologist, born 14 Apr at Lynchen, settled in Belgium, educated at the Koninklijke Atheneum of Antwerp until 1907, studied at the Vrije Universiteit Brussels, with J. Massart and Ch.
-Bommer, teacher at the Atheneum of St. Gilles, in the Netherlands 1914-1918 in industry, from 1918 again in Belgium, ultimately associated with the Royal natural-history museum in Brussels from 1938. (*W. Conrad*).
+Bommer, teacher at the Atheneum of St. Gilles, in the Netherlands 1914-1918 in industry, from 1918 again in Belgium, ultimately associated with the Royal natural-history museum in Brussels from 1938.
+**Abbreviated name**: *W. Conrad*

 #### Herbarium and types